ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 [Mozilla's guide on server side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS#Modern_compatibility) provides a great list of modern cipher suites that needs to be put in your web server's configuration.
-The combinations below are unfortunately supported by only modern browser, for broader client support you might want to consider using the "intermediate" list.
+The combinations below are unfortunately supported by only modern browsers, for broader client support you might want to consider using the "intermediate" list.

 {% codeblock lang:text %}